derekeklund/flask-blog-store/README.md

 Shopping cart powered by the Snipcart plugin; a subscription is needed for the shopping cart to go live.

+Website was live at the domain www.finrizz.com, hence some of the files referencing "FinRizz"

 ## Requirements
 Flask
 Requests